openprov/ssi-consultancy/InteroperabilityTestHarness.md

   def convert(self, in_file, in_format, out_file, out_format):
     As above, for provconvert.
 ```

+**Implementation - prov_interop.provpy.converter**

+* ProvPyConverter
+  - Defines LOCAL_FORMATS, mapping standards.PROVX ("provx") to "xml", the format specification expected by prov-convert.
+  - configure checks for "FORMAT", "INPUT" and "OUTPUT" in "arguments" configuration value.
+  - convert has signature matching Converter.convert.
+  - convert does not capture standard input or output - these are just left to be printed as-is.
+  - convert uses in_file extension and LOCAL_FORMATS to get value for prov-convert's -f FORMAT command-line value.
+* Tests - prov_interop.tests.provpy.test_converter
+  - ProvPyConverterTestCase
+    - Uses prov_interop.tests.provpy.prov-convert-dummy.py script which mimics return codes of prov-convert.

+**Implementation - prov_interop.provtoolbox.converter**

+* ProvToolboxConverter
+  - configure checks for "INPUT" and "OUTPUT" in "arguments" configuration value.
+  - convert has signature matching Converter.convert.
+  - convert does not capture standard input or output - these are just left to be printed as-is.
+* Tests - prov_interop.tests.provtoolbox.test_converter
+  - ProvToolboxConverterTestCase
+    - Uses prov_interop.tests.provtoolbox.provconvert-dummy.py script which mimics return codes of provconvert.

 Command-line converters, invoked by these classes, need to exit with a non-zero exit code in case of problems and/or *not* write an output file, so that conversion failures can be detected.